ballerina-guides/integration-tutorials/data-integration/README.md

    final store:Client dbClient = check new;
    ```

-7. Define the [HTTP service (REST API)](https://ballerina.io/learn/by-example/#rest-service) that has the resources that accepts user requests, interact with the database and manage operations to create, retrieve, update and delete employee and task data.
+7. Define the [HTTP service (REST API)](https://ballerina.io/learn/by-example/#rest-service) that has the resources that accept user requests, interact with the database and manage operations to create, retrieve, update, and delete employee and task data.

    - Open the [Ballerina HTTP API Designer](https://wso2.com/ballerina/vscode/docs/design-the-services/http-api-designer) in VS Code.

    - Define a service attached to the listener that is listening on port `9090`.

         ![Define the service](./resources/define_a_service.gif)

    - Define HTTP resources that allow CRUD operations on the employee data.
-The following GIF shows how to define the `post` resource that creates an employee.
-Similarly, define the `get`, `put` and `delete` resources.
+The following GIF shows how to define the `POST` resource that creates an employee.
+Similarly, define the `GET`, `PUT` and `DELETE` resources.

         ![Define the resource](./resources/define_the_resource.gif)